bdougie/git-twitch/README.md

   <br>
   <img alt="daftpunktocat" src="https://octodex.github.com/images/daftpunktocat-guy.gif" width="300px">
   <h1>💄git-twitch💋</h1>
   <strong>Wouldn't it be cool to make chat interactions for Twitch on GitHub?
-This is a webhook for github and twitch interaction.</strong>
+This is a webhook for github and twitch to interact with each other.</strong>
 </div>

 ## 🍴Setup for local development

 ### 1. Fork this repo (optional, open a [Codespace](https://github.com/features/codespaces))
-The fastest way to get starte is byu fokring this repo.
+The fastest way to get started is by forking this repo.
 PRs are welcomed if you find anything missing or unclear.

 ### 2. Start a new smee channel - https://smee.io/
 smee.io is a Webhook payload delivery service.
 It receives payloads then sends them to your locally (development) running application.
 Smee is not meant to be used in production.